simranjeetc/certified-aws-solutions-architect-associate/7-use-cases/use-cases.md

 #### An organization requires detailed assessments and remediation related to **network** accessibility of EC2 instances.
 Which AWS service can provide this type of security assessment information?
 AWS Inspector

+#### The Utopia Municipality Corporation runs its applications locally but has its database on an on-premise data center while keeping the application server in EC2.
+They need a solution that allows all AWS services to communicate seamlessly with their on-premises database without migrating or hosting it in the cloud, ensuring compliance and a consistent hybrid experience.
+What AWS service should they use?
+- AWS Outposts delivers AWS infrastructure and services to virtually any on-premises or edge location, providing a truly consistent hybrid experience.
+It is fully managed and supports local processing and data residency, which aligns with the organization's requirement for low-latency access to on-premises systems without migrating the database to AWS.
+- AWS DataSync is an online data transfer service that simplifies, automates, and accelerates moving data into AWS.
+Like Snowball Edge, it conflicts with the organization's policy against migrating their database to the cloud.
+- While AWS Storage Gateway facilitates the integration of on-premises environments with cloud storage, it is primarily used for backup solutions and would not support the real-time, low-latency interaction required between AWS services and the on-premises database without hosting data in the cloud.

 AWS PrivateLink vs VPC Peering